 If you are threatened with a defamation action, one strategy is to just ignore it and carry on as before.
 Alternatively, invite the threatener to send the writ to your solicitor.
 Most threats are bluffs and should be called.
 The main thing is not to be deterred from speaking out.
 The more people who call bluffs, the less effective they become.

 If you receive a defamation writ, try to find a solicitor who is willing to defend free speech cases at a small fee or, if you have little money, no cost.
 Shop around for someone to defend you.
-You can try public interest groups, contact the Communications Law Centre at the University of New South Wales (The White House, UNSW, Sydney NSW 2052; phone 02-9663 0551; fax 02-9662 6839), or ask members of Whistleblowers Australia.
+You can try public interest groups or ask committee members of Whistleblowers Australia.
 If you send us information about your case, we may be able to refer you to a suitable person.

 Just because you are sued doesn't mean you can't say anything more.
 (Many organisations avoid making comment by saying that an issue is sub judice -- under judicial consideration -- but that's just an excuse.)
 You can still speak.
 In particular, you can comment on the defamation action itself and its impact on free speech.
 It's also helpful to get others to make statements about your case.

 A powerful response to a defamation suit is to expand the original criticism.
 Defamation suits aim to shut down comment.
 If enough people respond by asserting their original claims more forcefully and widely, this will make defamation threats counterproductive.

 Helen Steel and Dave Morris, members of London Greenpeace, produced a leaflet critical of McDonald's.
 McDonald's sued.
 Steel and Morris, with no income, defended themselves.
 They used the trial to generate lots of publicity.
 Because of the trial, their leaflet has reached a far greater audience than would have been possible otherwise.
 The whole exercise has been a public relations disaster for McDonald's.